Alex-Merkel/Budget/README.md

 - Upon successful login, navigate to the 'Budget' page within the application.

 3. Add Expenses:
-- Begin by adding expenses for the default fields.
-Input your expenses for various categories provided.
+- Begin by adding values for the default fields you wish to use.

 4. Customize Expenses:
 - To add a custom expense under a specific category, select the 'Add Expense' option below the respective category.